PhilippeSigaud/D-templates-tutorial/D-templates-tutorial.md

 }
 ```

-But, ugh, the *only* change is for the type of `value`, which becomes a `float`{.d} instead of an `int`{.d}.
+But, ugh, the *only* change is for the types of `value` and `children`, which become a `float`{.d} and `FloatTree`  instead of an `int`{.d} a,d `IntTree`.
 What a waste!
 And what if we need another tree, for example holding functions (a tree of callbacks, say)?
 There must be a better way.

 Let's observe the previous code.
-As I said, the only change is the type of `value`.
 What we need here is a way to produce code by generating different tree types, injecting the type for `value` as user-defined input.
 It's a bit like a function: pushing parameters and getting a result.
 Let's imagine some code with a placeholder, let's call it `Type`, to represent the type of `value`.

 ```{.d}
 struct Tree {